 Some patients can be born without a fibula (fibula hemimelia).
 This will be picked up on ultrasound screening or on newborn screening, but may be relevant for those patients who haven’t presented to healthcare or have migrated.

 Romesh was given loading doses of paracetamol and ibuprofen, as well as intranasal diamorphine.
-His lower leg x-ray, which also included ankle views, and his right lower leg shows a minimally rotated spiral distal tibia fracture and proximal fibula fracture – a Maisonneuve.
-He was taken to the emergency trauma list and managed with open reduction and internal fixation.
+His lower leg x-ray, which also included ankle views, and his right lower leg showed a minimally angulated greenstick fracture of the distal fracture.
+He was managed in a cast and followed up in fracture clinic.

 Emergency Care of Minor Trauma in Children, 1st Edition, Davies F